fortinet-fortisoar/solution-pack-file-content-extraction/docs/setup.md

 - **Exchange**: To configure and use refer to [Configuring Exchange Connector](https://docs.fortinet.com/document/fortisoar/4.0.0/exchange/295/exchange-v4-0-0)
 - **File Content Extraction**: To configure and use refer to [Configuring File Content Extraction Connector](https://docs.fortinet.com/document/fortisoar/1.0.3/file-content-extraction/285/file-content-extraction-v1-0-3)
+- **IBM QRadar**: To configure and use refer to [Configuring IBM QRadar Connector](https://docs.fortinet.com/document/fortisoar/1.5.1/ibm-qradar/319/ibm-qradar-v1-5-1)
+- **AlienVault-OTX**: To configure and use refer to [Configuring AlienVault-OTX Connector](https://docs.fortinet.com/document/fortisoar/1.0.2/alienvault-otx/1/alienvault-otx-v1-0-2)
+- **VirusTotal**: To configure and use refer to [Configuring VirusTotal Connector](https://docs.fortinet.com/document/fortisoar/3.0.2/virustotal/374/virustotal-v3-0-2)